w3c-cg/aar/resources/navigating_WAI/scope.md

 ## Scope

-Creating new tags for existing WAI pages for users to search for or filter on.
-OR create a new resource with links to specific resources or sections of the WAI website based on need and usability level.
+1. Create a new resource with links to specific resources or sections of the WAI website based on need and usability level.
+2. Create new tags for existing WAI pages for users to search for or filter on.

 ## Audience

-Anyone interested in learning about or more about web accessibility at any stage of their career.
+Anyone interested in learning about (or more about) web accessibility at any stage of their career.

 ### Primary